seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-18.md

 Create a third model that represents a file asset.
 The file should be stored on AWS S3, and metadata about the file should be stored in your mongo database.

 #### File Asset Model
-Create a model with at least 4 properties that represents some type of file asset (BLOB) resource (image, audio, movie, 3d file).
+Create a model with at least 4 properties that represents some type of file asset (BLOB) resource (image, audio, movie, 3d file). **Please do not use a "Sound" model like lecture code**.
 One of the model's properties should map back to a corresponding account id.
-One of the properties should be `url` and should hold an AWS Location.
+Two of the properties should be `url` and `fileName` and should hold an AWS Location and AWS Key after getting a response back from AWS for a successful file upload.

 #### Server Endpoints